confluentinc/flink-table-api-python-examples/README.md

 [StatementResults](https://docs.confluent.io/cloud/current/api.html#tag/Statement-Results-(sqlv1)).

 Table programs are implemented against [Flink's open source Table API for Python](https://github.com/apache/flink/tree/master/flink-python/pyflink/table).
-The provided Confluent pip packages repackage the Python API and bundles the Confluent-specific components for powering the `TableEnvironment` without the need for a local Flink cluster.
-By adding the `confluent-flink-table-api-java-plugin` dependency, Flink internal components such as
-`CatalogStore`, `Catalog`, `Planner`, `Executor`, and configuration are managed by the plugin and fully integrate with Confluent Cloud.
+The provided Confluent pip packages repackage Flink's Python API and bundle the Confluent-specific components for powering the `TableEnvironment` without the need for a local Flink cluster.
+While using those packages, Flink internal components such as `CatalogStore`, `Catalog`, `Planner`, `Executor`, and configuration are managed by the plugin and fully integrate with Confluent Cloud.
 Including access to Apache Kafka®, Schema Registry, and Flink Compute Pools.